 - Or Rupee drafts purchased abroad from an exchange house, payable at the city, on its correspondent bank, where the application is made, must be provided.

-You can use the NRO account and your updated portfolios linked to your NRO account to manage your existing investments as well as make further mutual fund purchases made using funds generated from any continuing income in India.
+You can use the NRO account and your updated portfolios linked to your NRO account to manage your existing investments as well as make further mutual fund purchases using funds generated from any continuing income in India.

 You can use the NRE account to make new mutual fund purchases made using funds generated from any foreign income.